 - Women and men develop a damaging view of their body type because they do not look like the models in print ads.
 As a result, they feel isolated and unable to be comfortable in public.

-People come in all shapes and sizes, and wear many hats (literally and figuratively.)
-Designed outcomes that do not represent people of all races, depict only one body type, neglect those who have a disability, or embrace all cultures and sexual orientations fuel structures that block people from being active members in society.
-Co-creating outcomes with people in the communities is the first step to revising structures that prevent access.
+People come in all shapes and sizes and wear many hats (literally and figuratively.)
+Designed outcomes that do not represent people of all races, depict only one body type, neglect those who have a disability, or embrace all cultures and sexual orientations fuel structures that block people from being active members of society.
+Co-creating outcomes with people in the communities are the first step to revising structures that prevent access.